MiguelMR86/API-REST/README.md

 # API-REST
-My api REST made with Express, Node and MySQL
+My api REST CRUD made with Express, Node and MySQL

 ## Installation
 First of all we will need to install Node (Currently v18.13.0), you can download it here: